The ongoing redevelopment of Sydney’s inner city and city fringe is driving a dining renaissance, with new venues opening all the time.

 The attentive and knowledgable French-speaking staff keep everything running smoothly.
 Co-owner/sommelier Lionel Richard has put together a fabulous French and Australian wine list.
 His passion as an oenophile is inspiring.

-For business or pleasure you can’t go wrong at Bistrot Gavroche.
-Don’t forget to leave room for dessert — profiteroles with vanilla ice cream or perhaps a delicate Crêpe Suzette.
+For business or pleasure you can’t go wrong at Gavroche.
+Just leave room for dessert — profiteroles with vanilla ice cream or perhaps a delicate Crêpe Suzette.

 Mercado chef and co-owner Nathan Sasi likes to get back to basics.
 According to the restaurant’s website, we’re talking cheese making, bread baking, preserving, whole animal butchering and meat curing.
 That last one comes as no great surprise when you read that Nathan’s father was a smallgoods maker in Hungary.
 I’d be prepared to bet that Nathan also knows the origin of each and every vegetable in his kitchen.
 It’s that level of connection with everything you’re served that gives this eatery an extraordinary point of difference.